GitHub Actions

 To follow the least privilege mantra, I’m using a simple assume role and not directly IAM User credentials.
 This is possible thanks to this official AWS GHA: configure-aws-credentials.

-Nb: AWS IAM action sts:TagSession was missing on my IAM Role policy and in the trust policy
+Nb: AWS IAM action sts:TagSession was missing in my IAM Role policy and in the trust policy.

 1